Skip to main content

 (e) Provide current population counts or estimates, current population density, and ten-year population projections for counties and populated places within five miles of the project area.

 (1) Landmark mapping.
-The applicant shall indicate, on a map of at least 1:24,000 scale, any formally adopted land and water recreation areas, recreational trails, scenic rivers, scenic routes or byways, and registered landmarks of historic, religious, archaeological, scenic, natural, or other cultural significance within ten miles of the project area.
-Landmarks to be considered for purposes of paragraph (D) of this rule are those districts, sites, buildings, structures, and objects that are recognized by, registered with, or identified as eligible for registration by the national registry of natural landmarks, the state historical preservation office, or the Ohio department of natural resources.
+A description on a map of at least 1:24,000 scale, of any formally adopted land and water recreation areas, recreational trails, scenic rivers, scenic routes or byways, and registered landmarks of historic, religious, archaeological, scenic, natural, or other cultural significance within ten miles of the project area if the proposed facility is an electric generation facility, or within one thousand feet if the facility is an electric power transmission line, gas pipeline, or substation.
+Examples of landmarks to be considered for purposes of paragraph (D) of this rule include those districts, sites, buildings, structures, and objects that are recognized by, registered with, or identified as eligible for registration by the national registry of natural landmarks, the state historical preservation office, or the Ohio department of natural resources.

-(2) Impacts on landmarks.
-The applicant shall provide an evaluation of the impact of the proposed facility on the preservation and continued meaningfulness of these landmarks and describe plans to avoid or mitigate any adverse impact.
+(3) A description of impacts on mapped landmarks, including an evaluation of the impact of the construction, operation, and maintenance of the proposed facility on the preservation and continued meaningfulness of these landmarks and describe plans to avoid or mitigate any adverse impact.

-(4) Visual impact of facility.
-The applicant shall evaluate the visual impact of the proposed facility within at least a ten-mile radius from the project area.
-The evaluation shall be conducted or reviewed by a licensed landscape architect of other professional with experience in developing a visual impact assessment.
-The applicant shall:
+(6) Visual impact of facility.
+The visual impact of the proposed above-ground facility within at least a ten-mile radius from the project area, as conducted or reviewed by a licensed landscape architect or other professional with experience in developing a visual impact assessment.

-(a) Describe the visibility of the project, including a viewshed analysis and area of visual effect, shown on a corresponding map of the study area.
-The viewshed analysis shall not incorporate deciduous vegetation, agricultural crops, or other seasonal land cover as viewing obstacles.
-If the viewshed analysis includes atmospheric conditions, it shall incorporate the atmospheric conditions under which the facility would be most visible.
+(a) A description of the visibility of the project, including a viewshed analysis and area of visual effect, shown on a corresponding map of the study area.
+The viewshed analysis should not incorporate deciduous vegetation, agricultural crops, or other seasonal land cover as viewing obstacles.
+Viewshed analysis that includes atmospheric conditions should incorporate the atmospheric conditions under which the facility would be most visible.

-(b) Describe the existing landscape and evaluate its scenic quality.
-This description shall include documentation of a review of existing plans, policies, and regulations of the communities within the study area, and list all references to identified visual resources or other indications of the visual preferences of the community.
+(c) A description of the existing landscape and evaluate its scenic quality including documentation of a review of existing plans, policies, and regulations of the communities within the study area, and list all references to identified visual resources or other indications of the visual preferences of the community.

-(c) Describe the alterations to the landscape caused by the facility, including a description and illustration of the scale, form, and materials of all facility structures, and evaluate the impact of those alterations to the scenic quality of the landscape.
+(d) A description of the alterations to the landscape caused by the facility, including a description and illustration of the scale, form, and materials of all facility structures, and evaluate the impact of those alterations to the scenic quality of the landscape.
+This description should also include a narrative of how the proposed facility will likely affect the aesthetic quality of the site and surrounding area.

-(f) Describe measures that will be taken to minimize any adverse visual impacts created by the facility, including, but not limited to, project area location, lighting, turbine layout, visual screening, and facility coloration.
-In no event shall these measures conflict with relevant safety requirements.
+(g) A description of measures that will be taken to minimize any adverse visual impacts created by the facility, including, but not limited to, project area location, lighting, turbine layout, visual screening, and facility coloration.
+A description that these measures do not conflict with relevant safety requirements.

-(E) The applicant shall provide information regarding agricultural districts and potential impacts to agricultural land.
+(E) Information regarding agricultural districts and potential impacts to agricultural land.

 (1) Mapping of agricultural land.
-The applicant shall identify on a map of at least 1:24,000 scale the proposed facility, all agricultural land, and separately all agricultural district land existing at least sixty days prior to submission of the application located within the project area boundaries.
+On a map of at least 1:24,000 scale, a description of the proposed facility, electric power transmission line or gas pipeline alignment, or substation site, inclusive of the potential disturbance area, and all agricultural land, and separately all agricultural district land existing at least sixty days prior to submission of the application located within the project area boundaries.
 Where available, distinguish between agricultural uses such as cultivated lands, permanent pasture land, managed woodlots, orchards, nurseries, livestock and poultry confinement areas, and agriculturally related structures.

 (2) Agricultural information.
-The applicant shall provide, for all agricultural land, and separately for agricultural uses and agricultural districts identified under paragraph (E)(1) of this rule, the following:
+For all agricultural land, and separately for agricultural uses and agricultural districts identified under paragraph (E)(1) of this rule, the following:

 (a) A quantification of the acreage impacted.